 - Note that the R1 tracks only one person at a time and depending on the environment and the cinematic mode you choose, it may fly relatively low.
 Other people, especially if they are in motion, may not be seen quickly enough for the R1 to avoid them safely.

-- If you know that you’ll be around others in motion, choose a cinematic mode like Tripod or Sports to help avoid them.
+- If you know that you’ll be around others in motion, choose a cinematic mode like Tripod or Stadium to help avoid them.
 You can use the height slider in the Skydio app at any time to raise (or lower) your R1’s elevation.
 You can also the zoom slider within the Skydio app to move the R1 away from you (or towards you).

 - If your R1 can’t see you, it may stop following you temporarily.
 It will wait until it reacquires you visually or uses your phone’s GPS to find you.
 If your R1 can’t find you, it will land itself safely.

 - The R1 only avoids obstacles that are not in motion.
 Cars, balls, animals, other drones, or similar moving objects will not be avoided if they’re moving faster than walking speed.

 - Check out skydio.com/safety for more information and helpful tips.

 Our related articles are another great place to start if you’d like even more information.